kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 {{% thirdparty-content %}}

-Kubernetes' support for direct integration with Docker Engine is deprecated, and will be removed.
+Kubernetes' support for direct integration with Docker Engine is deprecated and has been removed.
 Most apps do not have a direct dependency on runtime hosting containers.
-However, there are still a lot of telemetry and monitoring agents that has a dependency on docker to collect containers metadata, logs and metrics.
-This document aggregates information on how to detect these dependencies and links on how to migrate these agents to use generic tools or alternative runtimes.
+However, there are still a lot of telemetry and monitoring agents that have a dependency on Docker to collect containers metadata, logs, and metrics.
+This document aggregates information on how to detect these dependencies as well as links on how to migrate these agents to use generic tools or alternative runtimes.

 ## Telemetry and security agents